rivrwind/grass-journal/content/posts/01-explaining.md

 draft: false
 toc: false
 comments: true
-cover: 2019.03-western-ne.jpg
+cover: 19.03-western-ne.jpg
+featured_image: /img/19.03-western-ne.jpg
 tags: [poetry, water, existence]
 typora-root-url: ../../content
 ---

 The whole problem of existence
 is that we are are like a river, but not
 minds always flowing
 restless, unable to stop.